 You've banned too many songs or artists, reducing the channel tracklist below the minimum threshold.

 You banned that song or artist from a different channel than the one to which you're currently listening.

-Be sure to double-check the "Channel options" link if this happens.
+Be sure to double-check the channel's ban list by clicking the channel's name while it's playing.
 If your ban list is especially long or the channel is very focused, #1 might be the culprit.
 If you don't see the artist or song on the ban list, it's probably #2.